buddy-compiler/buddy-benchmark/README.md

 - MobileNet

-NOTE: We generated the model code with IREE and made appropriate modifications, and then compiled it with the MLIR tool chain.
+We generated the model code with IREE and made appropriate modifications, and then compiled it with the MLIR tool chain.

 Run the MobileNet benchmark: